singnet/snet-cli/README.md

 * Call a SingularityNET service
 * `METHOD`: service's target JSON-RPC method name
-* `PARAMS`: serialized JSON object containing target JSON-RPC method's parameters and call arguments
+* `PARAMS`: serialized JSON object containing target JSON-RPC method's parameters and call arguments (also accepts path of file containing serialized JSON parameters object; leave empty to read from stdin)
 * `MAX_PRICE`: skip interactive confirmation of job price if below this value
 * `AGENT_AT`: address of Agent contract associated with service; overwrites session `current_agent_at`
 * `JOB_AT`: address of Job contract instance; continue existing job from current state or create a new job if not